sriramreddy0505/Linux/README.md

-# Linux
+# Fundational Engineering Bootcamp
-This project is intended to learn Linux concepts.
+This project is intended to learn foundation for Software job.

-# Steps to Setup Ubuntu OS on Windows Machine
+# Steps to Setup WSL Ubuntu OS on Windows Machine
 Step 1: Check WSL status on powershell and execute below command
 ```
 wsl --version